Saturday July 29, 2017

-The Iron Abe Triathlon Participants will swim 9/10 of a mile in the lake parallel to shore and thru the arches of Lindsay Bridge and then bike 24.8 miles on rolling prairie roads.
+Iron Abe Triathlon Participants will swim 9/10 of a mile in the lake parallel to shore and thru the arches of Lindsay Bridge and then bike 24.8 miles on rolling prairie roads.
 Runners then embark on a 6.2 mile run.
 An awards ceremony will be at 11am.
-The race will start at 7:30 am on July 26, 2014 at Lake Springfield.

-ON LINE REGISTRATION CLOSES at 6:pm on July 24.
-You can still register in person at the Friday and Saturday packet pickup.
+ON LINE REGISTRATION CLOSES at 11:59 pm on July 22nd.
+You can still register in person at the Friday and Saturday packet pickup but are not guaranteed a shirt.

 Registration Fees and Dates